ddevetak/animatedTensorFlowFit/README.md

 # animatedTensorFlowFit
-Performs an animated fit of random function using fully connected network in tensor flow
+Performs an animated fit of random function using fully connected network in tensorflow

 The below code performs an animated fit of a random function using a pyTorch fully connected network.